GreatSealUSA/GreatSealUSA_Art/TwoAndOnlyTw0/Loaded_Thinking.md

 The Loaded Question from the man in the comic to the women in the comic:

 1. You deserved violence.
 Normalizing violence and hate.
-Avoiding the February 28, 1954 Equation.
+Avoiding The February 28, 1954 Equation.

 2. Immigrants did it.

 3. There is no third option, as bi-polar us vs. them mindset is thought-termining at two sides, both sides, "the other side" (of two sides).
-"Twi sides to every story".
+"Two sides to every story".

-In this case, both are wrong.
+In this case, both choices are wrong.
 Side one is wrong, side two is wrong.
-The correct answer lies beyond the numbers one and two, "both" sides.
+The correct answer lies beyond the numbers one and two, beyond "both" sides of "an argument".

+&nbsp;

+&nbsp;

+# The 1954 Equation

+February 28, 1954: "Most people can't stand up for their convictions, because the majority of people might not be doing it.
+See, everybody's not doing it, so it must be wrong.
+And since everybody is doing it, it must be right.
+So a sort of numerical interpretation of what's right.
+But I'm here to say to you this morning that some things are right and some things are wrong.
+Eternally so, absolutely so. **It's wrong to hate.** It always has been wrong and it always will be wrong.
+It's wrong in America, it's wrong in Germany, it's wrong in Russia, it's wrong in China.
+It was wrong in 2000 B.C., and it's wrong in 1954 A.D.
+It always has been wrong, and it always will be wrong." - Martin Luther King Jr.

+"For the person who hates, the beautiful becomes ugly and the ugly becomes beautiful.
+For the person who hates, the good becomes bad and the bad becomes good.
+For the person who hates, the **true becomes false and the false becomes true**.
+That's what hate does.
+You can't see right. **The symbol of objectivity** is lost." - Martin Luther King Jr.